 The Wonders of Dark Angel

 Iíve noticed that when I surf through L.J.
 Smith sites or read reviews at Amazon.com, that Dark Angel is many times knocked.
 Almost always itís someoneís ďleast favoriteĒ of all the L.J.
-Smith books and while I value personal opinion and am not disagreeing, I felt a certain need to express here the reasons that Dark Angel is an essential part of the L.J.
+Smith books and while I value personal opinion, I felt a certain need to express here the reasons that Dark Angel is an essential part of the L.J.
 Smith collection.

 First of all, the reason that most donít seem to like Dark Angel is simple.
 Itís different.
 Not only is the plot different but the characters seem different than other L.J.
 Smith characters.
 But, why shouldnít it be?
 As a novelist myself I realize that sometimes itís nice to try something a little different, to go in a bit of a different direction which is what Dark Angel does.
 Think about it.
 The main characters arenít night people, not in the sense that weíve come to think of them.
 Although Gillian learns that she is a lost witch, she only uses her powers a couple times throughout the book and most readers will continue to think of her as human.
 And that would be okay.
 There are other humans that we see in Night World books, but then her soulmate is David, another human.
 And although we see possibilities for the future, during the book Gillian is not really a part of the Night World.
 The story really takes place in our world.
 After all of these differences you get into the big difference, the difference in subject.
 Though most of the Night World books play on traditional legendary creatures (vampires, werewolves, witches, e.t.c) Dark Angel brings up the subjects of Heaven, the afterlife, and angels.
 These subjects may turn some readers off.
 Maybe theyíre not interested in them.
 Maybe they donít believe in them.
 Maybe they just prefer the legendary creatures of other Night World books.
 So, Dark Angel is different and to some this is its drawback.
 To others, like me, itís virtue.